lockss/lockss-rtd-portal/docs/migration/index.rst

 *  If you are installing LOCKSS for the first time, you install LOCKSS 2.x.
 See the |MANUAL|.

-*  If you are the administrator of a LOCKSS network, you will also need to perform a few actions before the first migration and after the last migration of nodes in your network.
-See :ref:`Appendix: Considerations for Administrators of LOCKSS Networks`.
+*  If you are the administrator of a LOCKSS network, see :numref:`Chapter %s <Appendix: Instructions for Administrators of LOCKSS Networks>` (:ref:`Appendix: Instructions for Administrators of LOCKSS Networks`), and read :numref:`Chapter %s <Introduction to the Migration>` (:ref:`Introduction to the Migration`) for background.

 .. rubric:: Table of Contents